Master of Arts in Classics

 The Classics Students Association is pleased to announce this year's Student Forum.
 The Student Forum offers an opportunity for students of the ancient world, both from SFSU and from the Bay Area community, to present their research to their peers and faculty.

-The Student Forum took place Saturday, November 5, 10am-1pm, in HUM 288.
-Food and drink were provided.
+The Student Forum will take place 10am-2pm on Saturday, October 20, 2018 in HUM 114.
+Food and drink will be provided.

 For more information, please contact the Classics Students Association at firstname.lastname@example.org.